 Fixed term contracts and notice periods

-What do I do if my employee isn't working their notice period?
+What to do if an employee isn't working their notice period

-Despite 'how it's always been done' notice does not need to be given in writing.
+Despite 'how it's always been done', notice does not need to be given in writing.
 However, it is encouraged, as giving notice orally cannot always be clear.
-Nevertheless if an employee hands in their notice you should put it in writing, confirming acceptance of the notice and outlining the next steps.

-Once notice is given then it cannot be withdrawn.
-So if your employee changes their mind you are under no obligation to cancel the notice period.
-However, you are free to come to an agreement with the employee to withdraw the notice.
+Once notice is given, it can't be withdrawn.
+So if your employee changes their mind, you are under no obligation to cancel the notice period.

-A notice period starts the day after the day that notice was given, for example, if a week's notice is given on Monday then the start of the notice period will be Tuesday and expire the following Monday.
+A notice period starts the day after notice is given.
+For example, if a week's notice is given on Monday, the start of the notice period will be Tuesday.

 This can be written into the contract of employment both you and your employee sign when they start working for you.
 It is essentially where you pay the employee the for the length of their notice, but asking them not to work.